 Given the predominance of child labour in Africa and most especially Cote d’Ivoire, several international conferences and committees have been set up to draw up plans that will assist in putting an end to these activities.
 These steps will not be complete without the touch of a mother who is directly affected by the negative conditions and wellbeing of children.
 It is based on this fact that the First Lady of Cote d’Ivoire Madame Dominique Ouattara, has exhibited the qualities of a true mother by spearheading the fight against child labour in her country.

 In Côte d’Ivoire, the foundation works hard to tackle challenges faced by women and children.
-The outcomes of its sponsorship in favor of Ivorian children and women include:
+The outcomes of its sponsorship in favour of Ivorian children and women include:

-- The fight against child labor – Appointed in November 2011,
+- The fight against child labour – Appointed in November 2011,

-President of the National Oversight Committee of Fight Actions against trafficking, exploitation, and Child Labor (CNS ) she has supported the development of the National Action Plan 2012-2014, which aims to eliminate child exploitation and which must reduce in Côte d’ Ivoire, the worst forms of child labor.
-In June 2012, the report of the U.S. State Department on the fight against trafficking in persons, reclassified Côte d’Ivoire in Tier 2, indicating the progress made in the fight against abusive child labor
+President of the National Oversight Committee of Fight Actions against trafficking, exploitation, and Child Labor (CNS) she has supported the development of the National Action Plan 2012-2014, which aims to eliminate child exploitation and which must reduce in Côte d’ Ivoire, the worst forms of child labour.
+In June 2012, the report of the U.S. State Department on the fight against trafficking in persons, reclassified Côte d’Ivoire in Tier 2, indicating the progress made in the fight against abusive child labour